 - Helps avoid misunderstandings regarding the desired result;

-- Makes possible to identify navigation or layout issues on early stages.
+- Makes it possible to identify navigation or layout issues in early stages.

 Besides, you have to define the UI/UX flow of the app.
 It means you need to figure out how a user will interact with your app, from start to end.
 As an example, consider the following questions that may help you understand the sequence of user’s actions in the app:

 - What happens when a user forgets his/her password?

 - What happens when a user enters a wrong password?